MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-cert-rotate.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 You can rotate your Kubernetes cluster certificates with the AKS Engine rotate-certs command.
 This article has the steps for rotating TLS CA and certificates for your AKS Engine cluster.
+Before you start, make sure your cluster definition file matches your configuration, you have a back up of your state, and you can migrate critical apps to another cluster.
+Then, rotate the certificates.
+After your rotation, your cluster should be run without displaying errors.
+Make sure all of the nodes are ready, and all pods are running.
+Finally, the article looks at some known limitations, such as scenarios the tool hasn't been tested with and not being idempotent.

-## Prerequisites for certificate rotation
+## Preparation for certificate rotation

+Check that your environment meets the following:

 - The **etcd** members must be in a healthy state before rotating the CA and certs.
-The command `etcdctl cluster-health` will show the health of all of the peers and the cluster.
+The command `etcdctl cluster-health` will show the health of all the peers and the cluster.
-- Your cluster definition file (`apimodel.json`) file reflects the current cluster configuration and has a working ssh private key that has root access to your cluster's nodes.
-The cluster definition file is stored when the AKS Engine creates your cluster.
+- Your cluster definition file (`apimodel.json`) reflects the current cluster configuration.
+The file has a working SSH private key that has root access to your cluster's nodes.
+The AKS Engine stores the file when it creates your cluster.
 The storage location is set to be at the default location at `_output/`.
 This is a child directory from the working parent directory.

-## Preparation for certificate rotation

-Before doing any of these instructions on a live cluster
+Before running the steps in these instructions on a live cluster:

 1. Back up your cluster state.
 2. Migrate critical apps to another cluster.